 Left to Right: His Holiness the Dalai Lama (Tenzin Gyatso), Desmond Tutu, Nelson Mandela, Thabo Mbeki and Mangosuthu Buthelezi.

-As for the two other brothers—Boka and Hulagu—these are today Thabo Mbeki and Mangosuthu Buthelezi.
+As for the two other brothers—Boka and Hulagu—these are allegedly Thabo Mbeki and Mangosuthu Buthelezi today.
 Desmond Tutu, it seems, was with then them too.
 So, seen from a karmic perspective, any visit to South Africa by the Dalai Lama is an auspicious affair.
 Looking at the matter realistically, his proposed visit next month is unlikely to be sanctioned.

 However, today Jacob Zuma plays a pivotal role, as he did in the thirteenth-century under the name of Ahmed Uzma—then a misplaced minister at court.
 As a corrupt court official renowned for his many wives, Uzma was charged for capitalizing on arms-deals during Kublai-Boka’s civil war.
 And herein lies the real test of integrity for South Africa.